skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 <screenshot and image of the same address being displayed>

-**NOTE - Please check whether both these addresses are same.
-If it is not the same, then cancel the operation and stop using both the Skywallet and Desktop Wallet.
-Immediately contact Support by visiting this link - [store.skycoin.net/pages/support](store.skycoin.net/pages/support), or you can send an email detailing the issue to **support@skycoin.zendesk.com**.
+**NOTE - Please check whether both these addresses are the same.
+If they are not the same, then cancel the operation and stop using the Skywallet.
+Immediately contact Support by visiting this link - [store.skycoin.net/pages/support](store.skycoin.net/pages/support).
+Alternatively, you can also send an email detailing the issue to **support@skycoin.zendesk.com**.
 It is imperative you do this as showing different addresses means your Wallets might have been compromised and using the same would lead you to the loss of your Coins.**

 **Wallets Showing Different Addresses**

 <screenshot and image of different addresses being displayed>

-**Step 5** - After confirming both the addresses are same, proceed to confirm the operation on your Skywallet.
+**Step 5** - After confirming both the addresses are the same, proceed to confirm the operation on your Skywallet.

 You can use this address to receive Coins to your Skywallet, and once the transaction is confirmed in the blockchain, your Coins will appear in the balance.